Useful Notes / The Seventh Generation of Console Video Games

 would simply be like the others yet fail due to their "kiddie" reputation.
 Instead, Nintendo did something completely different

-Released within about a week of the PS3
+Released within about a week of the PS3, the Wii

-), and it couldn't even output in HD resolution.
-Its hardware was simply updated from the GameCube
+'s and it couldn't even output in HD resolution.
+The real selling point for the system was its very

 The Wii's success led to a new era in the realm of Casual Video Games